8 Foods That Reduce Mucus, Phlegm and Snot

 It is believed that rather than reducing the production of phlegm, ginger can work to reduce the build-up of phlegm that might be left behind, so to speak, after the successful recovery from an infection.

 Apart from ginger providing a boost to the entire system, it has been discovered that the active component of ginger, oleoresins, are commonly found in cough and cold remedies and are believed to stimulate the circulation and encourage any excess mucus to be released from the lungs.
+I usually grab my fresh ground ginger from the Kalyx natural marketplace.

 If any one food can be called a super-food it is honey.
 This amazing substance is antibacterial, anti-inflammatory, and antifungal, it contains antioxidants and flavonoids; it is credited with reducing hay-fever and allergic reactions, and can ever be used on persistent ulcers and wounds to aid in their healing.